Go to Reviews.org AU Edition

 fuboTV has the best value among all live TV streaming services

-What we like about fuboTV
+What I like about fuboTV

-- It has (arguably) the best user interface
+- It has a easy-to-navigate user interface.

 Lots of entertainment with a great variety of channels